Artin-Schreier quandles of involutions in absolute Galois groups: Introduction

+We note that Takahashi~\cite{Takahashi}~(see also Davis--Schlank~\cite{Davis--Schlank}) has associated quandles with Galois covers of arithmetic schemes in a different way than here.
+We refer to Shusterman~\cite{Shusterman} for another framework that uses quandles and the more general racks in number theory.

-This paper is written to be accessible to number theorists and topologists.
-We discuss involutions and involutory quandles in Section~\ref{sec:involutions}.
-The second half of that section describes the free models and covers the topological details needed for the pro-finite context.
+This paper is written to be broadly accessible to number theorists and topologists.
+We discuss involutions and involutory quandles in Section~\ref{sec:involutions}, with the second half of that section describing the free models and covering the topological details needed for the profinite context.
 We specialise this general theory to Artin--Schreier quandles in Section~\ref{sec:AS(F)}.
-We describe the Artin--Schreier quandles of all number fields and other global fields in Section~\ref{sec:QQ}.
-The final Section~\ref{sec:Laurent} contains Theorem~\ref{thm:Laurent} and discusses other examples of Artin--Schreier quandles with relations.
+We describe the Artin--Schreier quandles of number fields and other global fields in Section~\ref{sec:QQ}.
+The final Section~\ref{sec:Laurent} contains Theorem~\ref{thm:Laurent} and discusses examples of Artin--Schreier quandles that have relations.